One of the ways to handle strings in C++ is through what are called null-terminated strings.

-This model was inherited directly from the C language.
+This model was directly inherited from the C language.
 Although in C++ std::string

 Whenever possible, we should prefer std::string